The-Digital-State/meta-belarus.org/docs/contact.md

 We're a growing consortium of different initiatives.
 Constantly and every day we are developing digital tools for self-governance to make Belarus a better place to live in.
 And we put the safety of our partners and employees first.
-So if you've ever been contacted from the meta-Belarus name, please, make sure that was one of the listed contacts.
-We would be greatful for signalling unautharized contacts to us as well.
+Only administration of MetaBelarus project can make statements and give comments considering the project and any related development.
+Any information provided by participants of open community or other individuals considered only as personal opinions.
+Please, check any information you’ve got with the administration of the project.
+Meta-Belarus is an independent self-sufficient project and isn’t a part of any other initiatives.
+All official partners are specified on this site.

  - Administrative:
-Mike Ananyin [https://t.me/mikafonseca] @mikafonseca info@meta-belarus.org - CEO;
+Mike Ananyin [https://t.me/mikafonseca] @mikafonseca info@meta-belarus.org - project coordinator;
-Valeria Volodina @valeria_sverige [https://t.me/valeria_sverige] - Human demension;
+Valeria Volodina @valeria_sverige [https://t.me/valeria_sverige] - Human dimension;
 Nika Wegosky @daoNika [https://t.me/daoNika] contact@meta-belarus.org - connection manager.

- - Technical:
-Mike Ananyin [https://t.me/mikafonseca] @mikafonseca info@meta-belarus.org - architecture;
 Pfil Waka @pfilwaka[https://t.me/meta_belarus] - security;
 Mark Vandal @markvandal [https://t.me/meta_belarus] - leader of the metaID team.